 FAQ's

-How Many Products can be Applied with a Drone?
+How Many Products can be Applied with the Drone?

 Both liquid and granular products are widely used.
 Common liquid applications include fungicides, insecticides, foliar fertilizers, biologicals and herbicides, while granular applications often involve broadcasting cover crops and fertilizers.